semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 To enable MR comments:

-1. Log into Semgrep's [Dashboard > Settings](https://semgrep.dev/manage/settings) to obtain your deployment ID and an API token.
+1. Log into Semgrep's [Settings](https://semgrep.dev/manage/settings) to obtain your deployment ID and an API token.
 2. Examine your policy settings by navigating to your [policy settings](https://semgrep.dev/manage/policies/starter-policy?tab=settings).
 Make sure that PR comments are enabled (MR comments and PR comments are enabled by the same toggle switch).
 3. Create an API token on gitlab.com by going to [Profile > Access Tokens](https://gitlab.com/-/profile/personal_access_tokens) and adding a token with `api` scope.
 4. Copy the token that GitLab gives you.